Frequently Asked Questions

 Tolls will escalate during the term of the agreement as escalation is necessary to account for increases in costs for operations and maintenance.
 ERC will be required to continuously spend significant resources to maintain the assets.
 According to the comprehensive agreement, ERC has the right to increase tolls on a yearly basis after the new Midtown Tunnel reaches substantial completion (scheduled for 2016).
 The tolls will escalate by a factor equal to the greater of changes to Consumer Price Index or 3.5 percent.

-How is stopping at a toll booth going to reduce congestion?
+How will not stopping at a toll booth reduce congestion?

 Tolls on this Project will operate more efficiently and safely without traditional toll booths.
 Gantries over the roadway collect the toll electronically – with no cash option, no stopping or slowing.
 Drivers are encouraged to maintain normal travel speeds.